nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.6 Finding a Task: `find`
-You may not want search through your entire list just to find a certain task.
+You may not want to search through your entire list just to find a certain task.
 You can easily do so by using the find command, then put in any details about your task.

 Format: `find <KEYWORD>`